JNRowe/versionah/doc/usage.rst

    Define the file type used for version file.
 Default is guessed based on file extension.

-.. option:: <version>

-   Set to a specific version

 ``display`` - Display version in given file
 '''''''''''''''''''''''''''''''''''''''''''